Skills Intelligence

 Translated into three concrete evaluation criteria:

+1. Explainability.
 With EU AI Act requirements approaching and growing scrutiny of AI-driven HR decisions, any platform worth deploying should be able to explain the logic behind its outputs.
 Why was this employee flagged as having a skill at a specific proficiency level?
-Why was this learning path generated?
+Why was this task classified as AI-assisted rather than human-led?
 "The model said so" is not an acceptable answer, for compliance, for manager trust, or for organizational adoption.

-For strategic workforce planning, the problem compounds further.
-Models that project future capability needs based on today's workforce state are only as accurate as the baseline they're built from.
-A planning exercise built on inaccurate skills data doesn't produce a flawed report, it produces a flawed strategy.
+Planning models projecting future capability needs are only as accurate as the baseline they're built from.
+A planning exercise built on inaccurate skills and task data doesn't produce a flawed report — it produces a flawed strategy.
+Entire transformation roadmaps get built on a baseline that doesn't reflect how work is actually changing.

 Any skills and work intelligence solution, if it's connecting to your business outcome, it's a good solution.
 If it's not, then it's just a buzzword.